 With OBeer the sales processes would be tied to brewery production, accounting and inventory.
 All departments would be on the same page, providing real-time information.

-Sal can now make better promises with the ability to see what is available to promise and when.
-He can also place order directly into OBeer through the Mobile Sales/CRM App or have customers place their own orders using the Customer Web Portal while being confident that orders will be shipped on time.
+Sal can now make better promises with the ability to see what is available to promise and when or have customers place their own orders using the Customer Web Portal while being confident that orders will be shipped on time.

 It was all made possible thanks to the new core foundation built on OrchestratedBEER